kubernetes-sigs/cluster-api-provider-vsphere/docs/quickstart.md

         vsphereServer: "mycluster.mycompany.com"
 ```

 The machines.yaml file defines the master nodes of your cluster, and the machineset.yaml defines the worker nodes of your cluster.
-Edit the providerConfig section of both files.
-Below is an example of a modified providerConfig section.
+Edit the providerSpec section of both files.
+Below is an example of a modified providerSpec section.
 ```
 items:
 - apiVersion: "cluster.k8s.io/v1alpha1"